Blog and News

 Perhaps.
 If you’re set on purchasing a BTL then consider some options:

-Firstly, this only applies to rental income which is mortgaged.
+Firstly, these rates apply only to rental income which is mortgaged.
 So if you aren’t paying any mortgage interest, there’s nothing to worry about.
-Which is fine, but John didn’t have £200 big ones sitting about.
+Which is fine, but John didn’t have £200K sitting about so, like most landlords, he’s got a mortgage.

-Or, thirdly, some advice you’ll hear around the place is “oh, just put it in a Limited Company”.
-This might be a good idea, or it might not – waaaaay outside the scope of this blog, so give me a call if you’re pondering it and I’ll see how it applies to you personally.
-The numbers are a bit more complex.
+This might be a good idea, or it might not – waaaaay outside the scope of this blog – but it’s something I love getting involved with – so give me a call if you’re pondering it and I’ll see how it applies to you personally.

 OK, point taken…is there a better way?